GordonVi/goto/README.md

 #### License:

-- This is open source
+- This is open source.
-- You can copy the code and use it any way
+- You can copy the code and use it any way.
-- You can make money off it
+- You can make money off it.
-- You don't need to cite my page
+- You don't need to cite my page.
-- This can be used in any business without paying anything
+- This can be used in any business without paying anything.
-- This can be used by anyone for any reason without charge
+- This can be used by anyone for any reason without charge.
 - This software is "AS-IS."
-There is no warrenty or support.
+There is no warranty or support.
 - This was written and tested in 5 hours.
 The concepts are novice, but too simple to be a unique product.
 However, the functionality is important.

 https://github.com/GordonVi/goto